 MEDIA_NODE

-The data center or region of the media node that the client connected to.
-For cloud-based media nodes, this is a general region name such as "San Jose, USA".
+The data center or region of the media node that the client is connected to.
+For cloud-based media nodes, this field shows a general region name such as "San Jose, USA".

-For video mesh based media nodes, this will have a more specific name that matches the video mesh cluster name that was provisioned by the customer.
+For video mesh-based media nodes, this field have more specific name that matches the video mesh cluster name that is provisioned by the customer.

 CONNECTION